This blog may contain affiliate links. Read our disclosure policy for more info.

 Book your private museum tour here and get FREE cancellation before you go.

 Alternatively, you can also visit the Museo del Oreo as part of a wider city tour.
 This scenic tour includes hotel pickup and drop off, as well as a walking tour of the La Candelaria neighborhood and a visit to La Cathedral Primera.
-It costs $83 USD per person, which is great value considering everything that’s included.
-You can also add a cable car ride up to Mount Monserrate for an additional cost!
+It’s a great value considering everything that’s included, and you can also add a cable car ride up to Mount Monserrate for an additional cost!

 Check availability and book this tour in advance here!